 Core Competency Practice Behaviors Competency #1: Demonstrate ethical and professional behavior.
-Make ethical decisions by applying the standards of the NASW Code of Ethics, relevant laws and regulations, models for ethical decision-making, ethnical conduct of research, and additional codes of ethics.
-Use reflection and self-regulation to manage personal values and maintain professionalism in practice situations.
-Demonstrate professional demeanor in behavior, appearance and communication.
+Make ethical decisions by applying the standards of the NASW Code of Ethics, relevant laws and regulations, models for ethical decision-making, ethical conduct of research, and additional codes of ethics as appropriate to context.
+Demonstrate professional behavior; appearance; and oral, written, and electronic communication.
 Use technology ethically and appropriately to facilitate practice outcomes.
 Use supervision and consultation to guide professional judgment and behavior.
-Competency #2: Engage diversity and difference in practice.
-Understand the importance of diversity in shaping different life experiences in practice (micro, mezzo, and macro).
-Present as learners and engage clients and constituencies as experts of their own experiences.
-Apply self-awareness and self-regulation to manage the influence of personal biases and values in working with diverse clients and constituencies.
-Competency #3: Apply understanding of social, economic, and environmental justice to advocate for human rights and the individual and system levels.

-Advance human rights, and social, economic, and environmental justice.
-Engage in practices that advance social, economic, and environmental justice.
-Competency #4: Engage in practice- informed research and research-informed practice Competency #5: Engage in policy practice Use practice experience and theory to inform scientific inquiry and research.
-Apply critical thinking to engage in analysis of quantitative and qualitative research methods and research findings.
-Use and translate research evidence to inform and improve practice, policy, and service delivery.
-Identify social policy at the local, state, and federal level that impacts well-being, service delivery, and access to social services.
-Assess how social welfare and economic policies impact the delivery of and access to social services.
-Apply critical thinking to analyze, formulate, and advocate for policies that advance human rights and social, economic, and environmental justice Competency #6: Engage with individuals, families, groups, organizations, and communities Apply knowledge of human behavior and the social environment, person-in-environment, and other multidisciplinary theoretical frameworks to engage with clients and constituencies.
-Use empathy, reflection, and interpersonal skills to effectively engage diverse clients and constituencies.
-Competency #7: Assess individuals, families, groups, organizations, and communities Collect and organize data, and apply critical thinking to interpret information from clients and constituencies.
-Apply knowledge of human behavior and the social environment, person-in-environment, and other multidisciplinary theoretical frameworks in the analysis of assessment data from clients and constituencies.
-Develop mutually agreed-on intervention goals and objectives based on the critical assessment of strengths, needs, and challenges with clients and constituencies.
-Select appropriate intervention strategies based on assessment, research knowledge, values, and preferences of clients and constituencies.
-Competency #8: Intervene with individuals, families, groups, organizations, and communities Critically choose and implement interventions to achieve practice goals and enhance capacities of clients and constituencies.
-Apply knowledge of human behavior and the social environment, person-in-environment, and other multidisciplinary theoretical frameworks in interventions with clients and constituencies.
-Use inter-professional collaboration as appropriate to achieve beneficial practice outcomes.
-Negotiate, mediate, and advocate with and on behalf of diverse clients and constituencies.

-Facilitate effective transitions and endings that advance mutually agreed- on goals.
-Competency #9: Evaluate practice with individuals, families, groups, organizations, and communities Select and use appropriate methods for evaluation of outcomes.
-Apply knowledge of human behavior and the social environment, personin-environment, and other multidisciplinary theoretical frameworks in the evaluation of outcomes.
-Critically analyze, monitor, and evaluate intervention and program processes and outcomes.
-Apply evaluation findings to improve practice effectiveness at the micro, mezzo, and macro levels.
+Competency #2: Advance Human Rights, and Social, Racial, Economic, and Environmental Justice Advocate for human rights at the individual, family, group, organizational, and community system levels; and Engage in practices that advance social, racial, economic, and environmental justice.
+Competency #3: Engage Anti-Racism, Diversity, Equity, and Inclusion (ADEI) in Practice Demonstrate anti-racist and anti-oppressive social work practice at the individual, family, group, organizational, community, research, and policy levels.
+Demonstrate cultural humility by applying critical reflection, self-awareness, and self-regulation to manage the influence of bias, power, privilege, and values in working with clients and constituencies, acknowledging them as experts of their own lived experiences.
+Competency #4: Engage in practice- informed research and research-informed practice Competency #5: Apply research findings to inform and improve practice, policy, and programs.
+Identify ethical, culturally informed, anti-racist, and anti-oppressive strategies that address inherent biases for use in quantitative and qualitative research methods to advance the purposes of social work.
+Use social justice, anti-racist, and anti-oppressive lenses to assess how Engage in policy practice social welfare policies affect the delivery of and access to social services.
+Apply critical thinking to analyze, formulate, and advocate for policies that advance human rights and social, economic, and environmental justice.
+Competency #6: Engage with individuals, families, groups, organizations, and communities Apply knowledge of human behavior and the social environment, person-in-environment, as well as interprofessional conceptual frameworks to engage with clients and constituencies.
+Use empathy, reflection, and interpersonal skills to effectively engage in culturally responsive practice with clients and constituencies.
+Competency #7: Assess individuals, families, groups, organizations, and communities Apply theories of human behavior and the person-in-environment, as well as other culturally responsive and interprofessional conceptual frameworks when assessing clients and constituencies.
+Demonstrate respect for client self-determination during the assessment process by collaborating with clients and constituencies in developing a mutually agreed-upon plan.
+Competency #8: Intervene with individuals, families, groups, organizations, and communities Engage with clients and constituencies to critically choose and implement culturally responsive, evidence-informed interventions to achieve client and constituency goals.
+Incorporate culturally responsive methods to negotiate, mediate, and advocate with and on behalf of diverse clients and constituencies.
+Competency #9: Evaluate practice with individuals, families, groups, organizations, and communities Select and use culturally responsive methods for evaluation of outcomes.
+Critically analyze outcomes and apply evaluation findings to improve practice effectiveness with individuals, families, groups, organizations, and communities.